-Bicycling on sidewalks is prohibited on the University campus except in those few areas where no parallel roadway or bike path exists.
-Bicycles at UCI may not be operated on any landscaped areas, pedestrian corridor, pedestrian ramp, or anywhere signs are posted prohibiting bike riding.
+Riding a bike or scooter on sidewalks is prohibited on the University campus except in those few areas where no parallel roadway or bike path exists.
+Bicycles, scooters, and skate devices at UCI may not be operated in any landscaped areas, pedestrian corridors, pedestrian ramps, or anywhere signs are posted prohibiting riding.

-Bicyclists must obey all posted speed limits.
-Additionally, no cyclist may travel at a speed greater than is reasonable and prudent under existing conditions.
-At the University, the speed limit on campus bike paths is 8mph.
+Bicyclists and scooters must obey all posted speed limits.
+Additionally, no bicyclist or scooter may travel at a speed greater than is reasonable and prudent under existing conditions.
+At the University, the speed limit on campus bike paths is 8 mph.

-Visit the full list of official university policies and procedures regarding bicycling.
+Visit the official university policies and procedures regarding bike, scooter, and skateboard use on campus.

-• Only Ride in designated bike lanes – shared pathways are marked and cyclists should use the appropriate bike lane whenever possible
+- Only ride in designated bike lanes – shared pathways are marked, and bicyclists and scooters should use the appropriate bike lane whenever possible.

-• Ride single-file – Ride in a straight line about a car door’s width away from the parked cars.
+- Ride single-file – Ride in a straight line about a car door’s width away from any parked cars.

-• 3 feet law – When riding next to cars, allow 3 feet of space between your handlebars and the edge of the vehicle’s side-view mirror.
+- 3 feet law – When riding next to cars, allow at minimum 3 feet of space between your handlebars and the edge of the vehicle’s side-view mirror.

-• Ride at a safe, reasonable speed – Consider the flow of bicycle traffic and other bike path conditions.
+- Ride at a safe, reasonable speed – Consider the flow of bicycle, scooter, and pedestrian traffic and other bike path conditions.

-• Don’t weave between cars – Avoid riding to the curb between parked cars.
+- Don’t weave between cars – Avoid riding near the curb between parked cars.
 Motorists may not see you when you try to move back into traffic.

-• Follow lane markings – Don’t turn left from the right lane.
-Don’t go straight in a lane marked “right turn only”; stay to the left of the right turn only lane if you are going straight
+- Follow lane markings – Do not turn left from the right lane.
+Do not go straight in a lane marked “right turn only”; stay to the left of the right turn only lane if you are going straight.

-• Like a motorist: Signal and move into the left lane, and turns left.
+- Like a motorist: Signal, move into the left lane, and turn left.
 In a left turn-only lane, stay to the right of the lane to allow any motorists behind to make their turn on your left.

-• Whenever possible, avoid travel during peak travel times – Congestion occurs during the change of classes.
-You’ll find the bike paths enjoyably empty during class time.
+- Whenever possible, avoid travel during peak travel times – Congestion occurs during the change of classes.
+You will find the bike paths enjoyably empty during class time.

 Protect Your Investment – Wear a Helmet